Eslamallam/Eslamallam/README.md

 State Management [Redux, Context API] <br />
 Reactive Programming [RxJS] <br />

-- Fun Fact: :grin: "There are two ways to write error-free programs; only the third one works"
+- Fun Fact :grin: "There are two ways to write error-free programs; only the third one works"

 <strong> I love connecting with different people </strong> so if you want to say hi, <strong> I'll be happy to meet you more! </strong> 😊